nviart/Viart_ATM_breast_methylation/README.md

 * `path.filters`: path to the files downloaded from https://github.com/sirselim/illumina450k_filtering

 ## 5- Run the pipeline
 The preprocessing pipeline is executed thanks to the script 1.Functional_normalisation.R.
-The chart bellow describe the different steps of this pipeline
+The chart bellow describe the different steps of this pipeline.
-<\br>
+<\n>
 <img src="pipeline_git.png" alt="drawing" height="800"/>